Parkkeo1/CS-Py/README.md

 Thus, CS-Py's purpose, as a local/standalone application, is to expand the number of metrics available to normal players and provide more indicative and accurate analyses of their performance in CS:GO.

-As a flask app, CS-Py collects player data at the end of each in-game round from the POST JSON requests that are locally sent by the CS:GO client when GSI is enabled.
-After storing this information in a SQL table, the app calculates performance metrics such as Headshot Ratio, KAS Percentage, KDR/KDA, and Monetary Dependency that the user can then view in the web browser and filter his/her data by match and time (day, week, month, lifetime).
+As a Flask web applications, CS-Py directly collects in-game user data from JSON packages that are exposed by the CS:GO client when GSI is enabled.
+After storing this information in a SQL table, the app calculates performance metrics such as Headshot Ratio, KAS Percentage (impact and consistency rating), KDR/KDA, and Monetary Dependency rating that the user can then view in the web browser and filter his/her data by match and time (day, week, month, lifetime).
 More ideas for analysis are below.

 #### Home Screen of CS-Py When Launched